iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week2.rst

     ├─ 1979_shapes.*
     ├─ 1984_shapes.*
     ├─ ALPSMLC30_N046W123_DSM.tif
-    ├─ MtStHelens_Aug1984_10m_Z.tif
+    ├─ MtStHelens_Sep1984_10m_Z.tif
     ├─ MtStHelens_Jul1979_10m_Z.tif
-    ├─ LM02_L1TP_049028_19790719_20180419_01_T2.tif
+    ├─ LM02_L1TP_049028_19790719_20200906_02_T2/
-    └─ LT05_L1TP_046028_19840804_20161004_01_T1.tif
+    └─ LT05_L1TP_046028_19840804_20200918_02_T1/

 You should also still have the NAIP images we used in Week 1.
-In this practical, we're going to work on analysing the provided digital elevation models (DEMs) – their accuracy, and the spatial autocorrelation between the two air photo DEMs (**MtStHelens_Aug1984_10m_Z.tif** and **MtStHelens_Jul1979_10m_Z.tif**).
+In this practical, we're going to work on analysing the provided digital elevation models (DEMs) – specifically, their relative accuracy, and the spatial autocorrelation between two air photo DEMs:

-We will also do some different calculations, including estimating the volume/mass of the mountain that collapsed, estimating changes in lake volume, or estimating the average height of trees that were knocked over by the blast.
+- **MtStHelens_Sep1984_10m_Z.tif**, based on images acquired 18 September 1984;
+- **MtStHelens_Jul1979_10m_Z.tif**, based on images acquired 15 July 1979.

+We will also estimate the changes in lake volume that occurred as a result of the eruption, using the difference in elevation between the two dems.

 If you aren't familiar with the 1980 eruptions of Mt St Helens, here are some links that show some of the details: